NatsuDrag9/NatsuDrag9/README.md

 <br>
 <h4>A little bit about me:</h4>

-- 🔭 I’m currently working on [a multiplayer tetris game](https://github.com/NatsuDrag9/tetris-multiplayer) that uses websockets

-- 🌱 I’m currently learning **django, postgresql**

 - 👨‍💻 All of my projects will soon be available in my portfolio.
-Meanwhile, take a look at [my github repos](https://github.com/NatsuDrag9?tab=repositories)
+Meanwhile, take a look at the **pinned repos** below.

 - 📝 I write articles on [medium](https://medium.com/@rohitimandi)